Germanins6/Zero-Engine/README.md

 Individually you can also drag and drop into a loaded mesh a texture file and this will be applied automatically

 **Important**: Texture loading generates memory leaks in engine runtime.
-Still no cleaning properly in execution.
+Still not cleaning properly in execution.
 Keep in mind this will be fixed in our next versions.
 Also keep in mind that if you use larger files this bug will be accentuated.